-In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.
+In Part One of this tutorial, we cover the basics of how to use widgets in WordPress.

-(By default, your site comes with a number of built-in widgets)
+(In a default WordPress installation, your site comes with a number of pre-installed widgets)

-In this step-by-step tutorial series, you will learn how to add, configure and reorder various WordPress widgets to display in your site’s sidebar navigation menu, including:
+In this step-by-step tutorial, you will add, configure and reorder various WordPress widgets, including:

-- Add a Support graphic button linking to the support page.
+- Add a Support graphic linking visitors to the help page.

 - Add a Categories section.